 Good long-term memory is essential to tortoises.
-Different species can be found across the world, but most are found in semi-arid habitats.
+Different species can be found worldwide, but most are found in semi-arid habitats.

 Food sources in these localities are often scattered across the land in patches, so tortoises need to recall information to navigate their environment.